chris-wedesist/mobile_app/NEXT_SESSION_TODO.md

 **Session Notes**: This document should be updated during the next session to track progress and document any issues encountered.

 **Next Session**: Start fresh with this TODO list and complete the remaining 15% of the API key implementation.

+---

+### 🚨 **FINAL REMINDER FOR TOMORROW'S SESSION**

+**CRITICAL CONSTRAINTS THAT MUST BE RESPECTED:**

+1. **🚫 NO DUMMY DATA**: Never create fake attorney data under any circumstances
+2. **🌍 MAINTAIN NATIONWIDE SCOPE**: Keep location-based results for all 50 states and territories
+3. **✅ ONLY REAL DATA**: Only return verified attorney data from legitimate APIs
+4. **📍 LOCATION-BASED**: Preserve user location-based attorney finding functionality

+**If APIs fail, the correct response is to return empty results and inform users that no verified attorneys are available in their area, NOT to generate fake data or reduce scope.**